Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

-The downside of both \textsc{Postulate} and \textsc{Generalization} is the possible loss of the completeness flag: if ever a new or generalized equation is introduced, we can no longer conclude that we did not start with a set of inductive theorems.
-To weaken this problem---and thus increase the potential of automatic tools which might wish to combine the search for a proof and a disproof---we add our final inference rule. \begin{description} \item[\normalfont\textsc{Completeness}] For any set of equations $\E$ and $\E' \subset \E$ we can derive:
+A downside of \textsc{Postulate} and \textsc{Generalization} is the potential loss of the completeness flag.
+To weaken this problem---and empower automatic tools to combine the search for a proof and a disproof---we add our final inference rule.